ErenKumru/First-Puzzle-Game/README.md

 ### Notes
 - This project is a non-commercial, non-profitable public project for personal use
+- Illustrations are OWNED by the Artist & CAN NOT be used by any individual without DIRECT PERMISSION by the Illustrator.
+Please, use the provided links to communicate before anything!
 - Can be thought of as an open to experiment whiteboard
 - Anyone can fork or download the project for studying & experimenting
-- Any project that is based on this project MUST be a non-commercial, non-profitable public project & MUST mention this github repository DIRECTLY!
+- Any project that is based on this project MUST be a non-commercial, non-profitable public project & MUST DIRECTLY mention the Original Owners' names along with this github repository!